Disappearance of Ali Astamirov: Career

 Ali Astamirov worked for radio and Grozny Television in Chechnya.
 From 1998 to October 1999, he worked for the Chechen branch of the then-independent Russian television station NTV (Russia).
 He left NTV close to the beginning of the renewal of conflict in Chechnya.
-Around 2001 or 2002, Astamirov became a freelance correspondent for Agence France Presse.
+Around 2001 or 2002, Astamirov became a freelance correspondent for Agence France-Presse.
 He took on a dangerous reporting assignment for the AFP by reporting on the conflict in Chechnya from Ingushetia.
 Astamirov had been working for the AFP for a year at the time of his kidnapping.

 Missing

-Ali Astamirov, an Agence France-Presse correspondent, was abducted in Ingushetia while in carload of two other witnesses, a humanitarian worker and a journalist, at a gas station.
-His two fellow passengers said Astamirov was taken from their vehicle and driven away in another white car by three masked and military camouflage uniformed gunmen headed in the direction Chechnya on 4 July 2003.
+Ali Astamirov, an Agence France-Presse correspondent, was abducted in Ingushetia while in a car with two other witnesses, a humanitarian worker and a journalist, at a gas station.
+His two fellow passengers said Astamirov was taken from their vehicle and driven away in another white car by three masked and military camouflage uniformed gunmen headed in the direction of Chechnya on 4 July 2003.
 The kidnapping incident took place in Altievo, which is a village just outside the former capital city and bordertown of Nazran.

 Since the kidnapping, authorities have not heard from kidnappers or learned of any information about his condition but the AFP claims no investigation took place after the disappearance.
 While his kidnapping is most likely related to controversy over the war in the region, nothing is officially known.

 Reporters Without Borders called on Russian President Vladimir Putin to order the revival of the investigation on the second anniversary of his disappearance.
 "We are very worried about Astamirov because the investigation by the authorities in Nazran and Moscow continues to be paralysed," the organisation said, adding, "Reporters Without Borders will continue to campaign about this case until those responsible have been identified and brought to justice."